seanmiddleditch/nanofmt/docs/index.rst

 Custom Types
 ------------

-Provide a specialization of `nanofmt::formatter` to enable nanofmt to consume values of a custom type.
+Provide a specialization of :cpp:struct:`nanofmt::formatter` to enable nanofmt to consume values of a custom type.

 .. code-block:: c++